Matcha Muffins with a zesty lemon icing are easy to make and full of spring flavor.

 What Does Matcha Taste Like?

-I love the flavor combination of lemon and blueberry, and I had been wanting to bake with matcha in some type of muffin form.
-Of course, if you’ve ever had matcha or green tea, then you know how perfect lemon pairs with matcha.
+I had been wanting to bake with matcha in some type of muffin form.
+Of course, if you've ever had matcha or green tea, then you know how perfect lemon pairs with matcha.

 The addition of citrus brings out the unique flavor of matcha so well.
 Plus, citrus fruits high in vitamin C also help increase the body's ability to absorb the antioxidants in matcha.